LeaVerou/lea.verou.me/2023/design-state-of-html/index.md

 You have likely participated in several [Devographics surveys](https://survey.devographics.com/en-US) before, such as [State of CSS](https://stateofcss.com/en-us/), or [State of JS](https://stateofjs.com/en-us/).
-These surveys have become the primary source of unbiased data for the practices of front-end developers today (there is also the [Web Almanac](https://almanac.httparchive.org/) research, but because this studies what is used on the web, it takes a lot longer for changes in developer practices to propagate).
+These surveys have become the primary source of unbiased data for the practices of front-end developers today (there is also the [Web Almanac](https://almanac.httparchive.org/) research, but because this studies what is actually used on the web, it takes a lot longer for changes in developer practices to propagate).

 You may remember that last summer, [Google sponsored me to be Survey Design Lead](/blog/2022/07/help-design-the-state-of-css-survey-2022/) for [State of CSS 2022](https://survey.devographics.com/en-US/survey/state-of-css/2022).
 It went really well: we got 60% higher response rate than the year before, which gave browsers a lot of actionable data to prioritize their work.